crenteriam/crenteriam.github.oi/courses/implicaciones_disruptivas/sesion2.md

 <p>&nbsp;</p>

+## Referencias {#Referencias}

-Lecturas: Atzori, M. (2017).
+- Atzori, M. (2017).
 Blockchain Technology and Decentralized Governance: is the State Still Necessary?
-Journal of Governance and Regulation, 6(1), 45-62. http://dx.doi.org/10.22495/jgr_v6_i1_p5
+Journal of Governance and Regulation, 6(1), 45-62.
-Ølnes, Svein & Ubacht, Jolien & Janssen, Marijn.
+- Ølnes, Svein & Ubacht, Jolien & Janssen, Marijn.
 (2017).
 Blockchain in government: Benefits and implications of distributed ledger technology for information sharing.
 Government Information Quarterly.
-34. 10.1016/j.giq.2017.09.007.
+34.